silvesco94/Myth-of-the-Tailored-Approach/README.md

 For example, even if elite hitters see fewer Heart-zone pitches on average, that doesn’t tell us *how much less*, or whether that difference is consistent across groups.
 We need a way to separate hitters into tiers and compare the actual distributions of pitch locations across those tiers.

 That’s where an ANOVA model comes in — to measure not just **whether** there's a relationship, but **how big** it is and whether it truly impacts how pitchers approach different types of hitters.

+In short: pitchers are avoiding the strike zone — particularly the Heart — when facing top hitters.
+But how much are they really adjusting?
+---

 ### ANOVA: Do Location Patterns Differ by Hitter Quality?